danielwrobert/vagrant-react-webpack/README.md

 Once you have the Webpack Dev Server up and running, you can jump over to your browser and visit `localhost:8881` and see that appication is running!

 That's all there is to it.
-Now you have Node.js, NVM, React.js, Webpack, and PostCSS installed in a virtual machine and your local system environment is left untouched!
+Now you have Node.js, NVM, React.js, Webpack, and Sass installed in a virtual machine and your local system environment is left untouched!

 ### Running the Webpack Dev Server